Yoga For Healthy Digestive System:

 Balasana Steps:

-- Inhale; raise your arms stretching the spine.
+3. Inhale; raise your arms stretching the spine.

-- Breath deeply for 1-2 minutes in this position.
+5. Breathe deeply for 1-2 minutes in this position.
 Make sure you’re not forcing the pose.

 Release the pose with an inhalation raising the arms up and as you exhale lower the arms and release the pose.

 A relaxed body ensures deep and restful sleep.
-This goes hand in hand with the reason we should not go to sleep immediately after a meal – the body allocates sleep time to the rejuvenation of the organ systems and not towards active digestion.
+This goes hand in hand with the reason we should not go to sleep immediately after a meal – the body allocates sleep time to the rejuvenation of the organ systems and not to active digestion.
 The sooner we take charge of how well we sleep, the more illnesses we prevent in the future.

 How To Improve Digestion Naturally At Home:

 Our bodies and hence our lives are fuelled by the efficiency of this powerful body system and when it malfunctions — even slightly — it is time to sit up and take notice of our lifestyles.
-Restoring your digestion is not just a matter of eating better food and on time but also stabilising the digestive system through simple exercises to be done on an empty stomach.
+Restoring your digestion is not just a matter of eating better food on time but also stabilizing the digestive system through simple exercises to be done on an empty stomach.

 Eat right:

 This is common sense but not common practice.
 Eat sensibly.
 Make high-fiber food part of your lifestyle.
-This single act alone would go a long way towards managing constipation.
+This single act alone would go a long way toward managing constipation.
 Try to eat a balanced diet.

-Keerai (spinach), green vegetables and prunes are part of my daily diet.
+Keerai (spinach), green vegetables, and prunes are part of my daily diet.
 However, this ‘eating right’ isn’t a cure completely, but it is a primary step towards change.

 Drink plenty of fluids: